Numerical Study of the Chiral Separation Effect in Two-Color QCD at Finite Density: Numerical results

 \section{Numerical results}

-In Fig.~\ref{fig:cse_correlators} we present our lattice results for the momentum dependent CSE transport coefficient $\sigma_\mathrm{CSE}\lr{k}$ defined in (\ref{cse_correlator_momentum}).
+In Fig.~\ref{fig:cse_correlators} we present our lattice results for the momentum-dependent CSE transport coefficient $\sigma_\mathrm{CSE}\lr{k}$ defined in (\ref{cse_correlator_momentum}).
 For comparison, we combine the results obtained with DW and WD fermions, and with the spatial lattice sizes $L_s=24$ and $L_s=30$.
 For WD fermions on the $L_s=24$ lattices we show the contributions (\ref{jAjV_connected}) and (\ref{jAjV_disconnected}) of both connected and disconnected fermionic diagrams, for other data sets only the connected contributions are shown.

 We also compare the gauge theory results with the results obtained for free WD quarks on same lattices.
 For the free WD quarks, we use a bare quark mass of $am_q^{WD} = 0.01$ (as compared to $am_q^{WD} = -0.21$ in the full gauge theory), since for free quarks there is obviously no mass renormalization.
 Therefore, in this case we choose the same bare quark mass as for the DW fermions, for which mass renormalization is expected to be weak.

 In our calculations we also combine results obtained with zero diquark source $\lambda$ at high temperatures ($L_t < 14$) and with $a\lambda = 5 \cdot 10^{-4}$ at low temperatures ($L_t \geq 14$).
 In Fig.~\ref{fig:JVJA_vs_lambda} we demonstrate that for these two values of $\lambda$ the CSE transport coefficients $\sigma_\mathrm{CSE}\lr{k}$ are practically indistinguishable.